| |

 The

-InterPARES 2 Project is an international, multidisciplinary collaboration
+InterPARES 2 Project was an international, multidisciplinary collaboration

-that is applying a multi-method approach to the development of concepts,
+that applied a multi-method approach to the development of concepts,

-processes and tools that will help in the securing of a protected
+processes and tools to help in the securing of a protected

 and lasting environment for the digital records produced in interactive,